-In translating the Life of Antony from Greek into Latin, both the anonymous translator and Evagrius made informative changes.
+In translating the Life of Anthony from Greek into Latin, both the anonymous translator and Evagrius made informative changes.
 The anonymous translator kept close to word-for-word translation of the Greek original.
 Yet the anonymous translator deleted repetitive words and unnecessary phrases, added relevant factual specifications, heightened some adjectives into superlatives, made scriptural references fuller and more explicit, amplified horrors of demons, and associated demons with the threatening Arian heresy.
 These effects were through local changes of merely a word or phrase.
-The anonymous translator seems to have been a well-educated monk who was a follower of Antony in the desert of Egypt.
-He apparently sought to produce a translation that was precise, specific, and true to Antony’s anchorite life in the Egyptian desert.
+The anonymous translator seems to have been a well-educated monk who was a follower of Anthony in the desert of Egypt.
+He apparently sought to produce a translation that was precise, specific, and true to Anthony’s anchorite life in the Egyptian desert.

-Evagrius, in contrast, translated the Life of Antony into rhetoric and terms more attractive and accessible to Latin readers in western Europe.
+Evagrius, in contrast, translated the Life of Anthony into rhetoric and terms more attractive and accessible to Latin readers in western Europe.
 Evagrius was a rhetorically educated religious and political leader in Antioch, which was a leading city for early Christianity.
 Evagrius translated Athanasius’s Greek original with added rhetorical embellishments (alliteration, graphic description, dramatic dialogue, rhetorical questions), new ecclesiastical terminology, and more weight on relatively abstract theological ideas such as God the creator, the actions of angels, and heaven.
 Evagrius’s translation shifted focus up the hierarchy of evil from demons to Satan, mitigated ascetic rigor, and brought forward community practices of monasticism.
-In a prologue he added to the Life of Antony, Evagrius explained his translation technique:
+In a prologue he added to the Life of Anthony, Evagrius explained his translation technique:

 Direct word for word translation from one language to another darkens the sense and strangles it, even as spreading couchgrass a field of corn.
 For in slavishly following cases and constructions, the language scarcely explains by lengthy periphrasis what it might state by concise expression.
 For my part, to avoid this, I have so transposed this life of the Blessed Antony which you desired that whatever lack may be in the words, there is none in the meaning.
 Let the rest go bat-fowling for letters and syllables: do you seek for the sense.